TasnimulHasan0/Bulk-Renamer/README.md

 2. Select internal Storage

-3. locate the **Folder** and click on 3 dots on the right side of the **Folder** then long press on the path.
+3. locate the **Folder** and click on 3 dots on the right side of the **Folder** then click on info and long press on the path.
 Example- /storage/emulated/0/Download

 4. Paste the **Folders** path into termux after the last command and press enter